OISF/suricata/doc/userguide/rules/meta.rst

 .. tip::

-   It is a standard practice in rule writing to make the first part of the signature uppercase and to indicate the class of the signature.
+   It is a standard practice in rule writing to make the first part of the signature msg uppercase and to indicate the class of the signature.

    It is also a standard practice that ``msg`` is the first keyword in the signature.